Meghan Markle's Bridal Party Is Going to Be More Adorable Than You Thought

 Naturally, budding diplomat Princess Charlotte and noted ham Prince George and will make their triumphant comeback as scene-stealing bridesmaid and page boy.

 But there’s more cuteness in store for viewers.
-Teaming up with Charlotte on bridesmaid duty, there’s Markle’s goddaughters, Remi Litt, 6, and Rylan Litt, 7, Ivy Mulroney, 4.
+Teaming up with Charlotte on bridesmaid duty, there’s Markle’s godchildren, Remi Litt, 6, and Rylan Litt, 7, Ivy Mulroney, 4.
 (Mulroney is the daughter of Markle’s stylist Jessica Mulroney.)

 And Prince Harry’s goddaughters, Zalie Warren, 2, Florence van Cutsem, 3, will also be in mix as bridesmaids at the roal wedding.